ghzserg/zmod/wiki/Telegram_en.md

 ## Telegram Bot
 ### Description

+If you only need notifications in Telegram, then [use the Notify plugin](https://github.com/ghzserg/notify/)

 Core Idea:
 Our hardware is very slow and has limited memory.
 Therefore, running the moonraker-telegram-bot directly on the hardware is impractical.
 However, we can run it on an external server.
 This requires any server (physical/virtual) that the printer can reach via SSH.